Postdoctoral Research Fellowship in Special Education:

 A Research to Practice Model

-The Postdoctoral Research Program at the Juniper Gardens Children’s Project (JGCP) is recruiting two to three postdoctoral researchers interested in developing expertise in translation of research into practice to improve outcomes for individuals with Autism Spectrum Disorder (ASD) and Emotional Behavioral Disorders (EBD) in school/post-secondary settings.
-The postdoctoral position is a full-time (100% FTE), 2 year, research-dedicated fellowship.
+The Postdoctoral Research Program at the Juniper Gardens Children’s Project (JGCP) is recruiting one postdoctoral researcher interested in developing expertise in translation of research into practice to improve outcomes for individuals with Autism Spectrum Disorder (ASD) and Emotional Behavioral Disorders (EBD) in school/post-secondary settings.
+The postdoctoral position is a full-time (1.0 FTE), 2 year, research-dedicated fellowship.

 Fellows will achieve the following competencies through development of knowledge and expertise in: